omzz15/Structure/README.md

 # Java Structures
 This is a FTC specific version that runs on java 8.
-For more info check the main branch.
+For more info check the master branch.

 # Install
 I would recommend using Maven or gradle for FTC projects.